edterbak/NodeRed_Heishamon_control/README.md

 - Fixed other issues.
 - ENHANCEMENT: Changed the gauge by a multicolor chart.
 Hope this is nicer.
 Added threshold to the graph.

+[2022-05-22] (v14 beta7) Things done are:
+- ENHANCEMENT: General polishing of the Solar functionality.
+- Removed the need for the contrib "Media".
+Doesnt work after you imported.
+- improved logic on COP calculation. store/restore.
+- Solar function: Rounded power readings to 0 decimals.

-This will probably be the last build befor merging to main branch.... (fingers crossed)
+This (again) will probably be the last build befor merging to main branch.... (fingers crossed)

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)